CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 **Steps to install the Plugins Pack**:

-1. Log into the AppEngine Administration Panel.
+1. Log into the CompuTec AppEngine Administration Panel.

     ![Admin Login](./media/working-with-sap-business-one-web-client/admin-login.webp)
 2. Navigate to configuration, then select Company Details by clicking on the respective company.